edmundhung/conform/docs/api/react/future/useForm.md

 Optional key for form state reset.
 When the key changes, the form resets to its initial state.

-### `defaultValue?: DefaultValue<FormShape>`
+### `defaultValue?: DefaultValue<FormShape> | URLSearchParams`

 Initial form values.
+This can be either:

-Can be a partial object matching your form structure.
+- A partial object matching your form structure
+- A `URLSearchParams` object

 ### `serialize?: (value, ctx) => FormValue | null | undefined`